 In 1993, Reed College undergraduate biology major, Kinari Webb, traveled to West Kalimantan, Indonesia to pursue her dream of studying orangutans.
-There, she both experienced the splendor of the rain forest and felt the precariousness of villagers’ lives without access to adequate health care.
-The seeds of the connection between human and ecosystem health were planted, and she realized that to protect the orangutans, she would need to work with local communities to protect their habitat.
+There, she experienced the splendor of the rain forest and felt the precariousness of villagers’ lives without access to adequate health care.
+The seeds of the connection between human and ecosystem health were planted.
+To protect the orangutans, she would need to listen to and work with the people who steward their habitat.

 In 2005, Kinari founded Health In Harmony, and in 2007 she and Cam returned to West Kalimantan.
-After traveling around the region to find a place with a significant human health need, viable forest still able to be protected, and an engaged local government, they settled in Sukadana, where Kinari and Dr. Hotlin Ompusunggu, an Indonesian dentist, established Alam Sehat Lestari (ASRI), with ongoing conservation guidance and leadership from Dr. Cam Webb.
-ASRI runs community-guided medical and conservation programs that work in harmony to create a healthier planet for people, animals, and the environment.
+After traveling around the region to find a place with 1) a significant human health need, 2) viable forest still able to be protected, and 3) an engaged local government, they settled in Sukadana, where Kinari, Dr. Hotlin Ompusunggu, and Toni Gorog established Health In Harmony’s pilot program, Alam Sehat Lestari (ASRI), with ongoing conservation guidance and leadership from Dr. Cam Webb.
+After more than 400 hours of radical listening to the communities around GPNP in Borneo, ASRI established community-guided medical and conservation programs that work in harmony to create a healthier planet for people, animals, and the environment.

-In 2008, Health In Harmony received the Mongabay “Innovation in Conservation Award” and in 2014 was nominated for the Classy Awards.
-In the same year, Dr. Kinari Webb was awarded the Ashoka Social Entrepreneur Fellowship and was selected as Rainer Arnhold Fellow through the Mulago Foundation.
-Our work has been featured by NPR, Huffington Post Live, Voice Of America, NewsHour, The Lancet, Sierra Magazine, O Magazine, and TEDx, among other journals and publications.
-We partner with a variety of government groups and international foundations.
+In 2008, Health In Harmony received the Mongabay “Innovation in Conservation Award” and in 2014 and 2017 was nominated for the Classy Awards.
+In 2014, Dr. Kinari Webb was awarded the Ashoka Social Entrepreneur Fellowship and was selected as Rainer Arnhold Fellow through the Mulago Foundation.
+Our work has been featured by BBC, PRI The World, NPR, Huffington Post Live, Voice Of America, NewsHour, The Lancet, Sierra Magazine, O Magazine, and TEDx, among other journals and publications.
+We also partner with a variety of government groups and international foundations.